 We accrue expenses for preclinical studies and clinical trial activities performed by our vendors based upon estimates of the proportion of work completed.
 We determine the estimates by reviewing contracts, vendor agreements and purchase orders, and through discussions with our internal clinical personnel and external service providers as to the progress or stage of completion of trials or services and the agreed-upon fee to be paid for such services.
 However, actual costs and timing of clinical trials are highly uncertain, subject to risks and may change depending upon a number of factors, including our clinical development plan.
 There can be judgment involved in measuring the research and development expenses to be recognized in a particular period.
-In some cases, expense is recorded using an underlying assumption of the progress to completion of services is not linear then this assumption could impact the amount of expense recognized.
+In some cases, expense is recorded using an underlying assumption of the progress to completion of specific activities.
+For example, costs may be recognized based on the passage of time for activities that span reporting periods.
+If the provision of services is not linear then this assumption could impact the amount of expense recognized.
 The level of judgment varies based on the nature of the services being performed and the underlying support obtained.
 For some activities, such as for certain clinical trials, expense is recorded based on information obtained from vendors as an intermediary to those performing the underlying services, such as contract research organizations.
 These estimates are inherently more judgmental since the quality and availability of the underlying data may vary.
 We do not need to make significant estimates where costs incurred are supported by invoices or reports of costs incurred are obtained from a vendor that is directly performing the underlying services, such as a consultant or contract manufacturing organization.